Lockframe/Firefox-WinUI/README.md

 ## Prerequisites

-- Firefox browser
+- Firefox browser from the stable branch
-- Edge-Frfox theme installed

 ## Installation

 ### 1. Prepare Firefox Profile

-- Navigate to your Firefox profile's `chrome` folder
+- Navigate to your Firefox profile's folder
-- (Recommended) Backup the original `userContent.css`

 ### 2. Install Theme Files

-- Download the following from this repository:
+- Download the files in this repository
-  - `winui-icons` folder
-  - `image` folder
-  - `custom.css`
-  - `userContent.css`
-- Place these files in your Firefox profile's `chrome` folder
+- Move the content from the `chrome` folder into your Firefox profile's folder

 ### 3. Configure Firefox Settings

 #### Required Settings

 Open `about:config` and set these boolean keys to `true`:
 - `browser.tabs.allow_transparent_browser`
 - `svg.context-properties.content.enabled`
 - `widget.transparent-windows`
 - `widget.windows.mica`
+- `widget.windows.mica.popups` (Optional.
+If you want to use acrylic context menus)

 #### Disable Defaults

 Set these boolean keys to `false`:
 - `browser.startup.blankWindow`
-- `uc.tweak.newtab-background`
-- `uc.tweak.revert-context-menu`
 - `browser.newtabpage.activity-stream.newtabLayouts.variant-a`
 - `browser.newtabpage.activity-stream.newtabLayouts.variant-b`
 - `browser.urlbar.groupLabels.enabled`